General Social Agents: Harsanyi-Selten selector implementation details

 \paragraph{Step 3 (symmetry filter and risk dominance).} Discard all remaining components that contain no symmetric equilibrium.
-If multiple components survive, choose the one whose representative symmetric equilibrium (the first symmetric equilibrium encountered when iterating the component) minimises the usual risk-dominance index
+If multiple components survive, choose the one whose representative symmetric equilibrium (the first symmetric equilibrium encountered when iterating the component) minimizes the risk-dominance index

 If two or more symmetric components attain exactly the same minimal value, we keep the first one encountered in iteration order.
 If no symmetric components remain after the symmetry filter, we select the first Pareto-surviving component as a fallback before Step~4.